 This colorful volume on the benefits of insulin pumping (it’s better!) is like a comic book, or rather a work of art, with every page containing some kind of graphic or design element.
 But it’s still well-written and informative, explaining how insulin users can live better with their diabetes with an insulin pump at their hip.

-Best Diabetes Books for Parents of Children with Type 1 Diabetes
+Best Diabetes Books for Parents of T1D Children

-KIDS FIRST, DIABETES SECOND: TIPS FOR PARENTING A CHILD WITH TYPE 1 DIABETES - LINK TO OUR BOOK REVIEW
+KIDS FIRST, DIABETES SECOND: TIPS FOR PARENTING A CHILD WITH TYPE 1 DIABETES (Available on Amazon)

 By Leighann Calentine